Map of Argentina

 For a month-by-month breakdown of weather and events in Argentina, read our in-depth When to Go to Argentina Guide.

-Your packing list for Argentina will largely depend on which regions you are visiting and in which season you are travelling.
-The country ranges from the sweltering tropical north, to the frosty southern mountains, so you may need to prepare for a variety of climates and activities.
+Your packing list for Argentina will largely depend on which regions you are visiting and in which season you are traveling.
+The country ranges from the sweltering tropical north to the frosty southern mountains, so you may need to prepare for a variety of climates and activities.

-You should always avoid wearing flashy or expensive jewellery, watches, clothes and shoes.
-Note that domestic flights usually have luggage limited to 20 kilograms per person and it’s best to use a soft case or holdall to maximise space.
+You should always avoid wearing flashy or expensive jewelry, watches, clothes, and shoes.
+Note that domestic flights usually have lower luggage limits than international flights, and it’s best to use a soft case or duffel bag to maximize space.

-Here's our advice of what you should pack for a holiday in Argentina:
+Here's our advice on what you should pack for a vacation in Argentina:

-• Long, loose fitting clothing in light colours and fabrics which are easy to layer up, to protect you from the heat of summer and mosquito bites.
+1. Long, loose-fitting clothing in light colors and fabrics that are easy to layer up, to protect you from the heat of summer and mosquito bites.

-• Sturdy, waterproof hiking boots if you plan to trek in Patagonia or the Lake District.
-Make sure your shoes are well worn-in before departing to avoid any nasty blisters.
+2. Comfortable walking shoes.
+Sturdy, waterproof hiking boots if you plan to trek in Patagonia or the Lake District.
+Make sure your shoes are comfortable departing to avoid any nasty blisters.

-• Warm clothing if you plan to head to the southern parts of Argentina including a scarf, gloves, woollen hat and warm jacket.
+4. Warm clothing is essential if you plan to head to the southern parts of Argentina, including a scarf, gloves, a woolen hat, and a warm jacket.

-• Toiletries such as sun cream, insect repellent, after-sun, bite relief cream and lip balm.
+6. Toiletries such as sun cream, insect repellent, after-sun, bite relief cream, and lip balm.

-• Binoculars and camera (bring more memory than you think you need).
+8. Binoculars and a camera (bring more memory than you think you need).

-• Supplies for local community projects.
-Take a look the Pack for a Purpose page for Argentina, which recommends supplies you can bring to donate and drop off at partnering hotels, lodges and schools.
+Supplies for local community projects.
+Take a look at the Pack for a Purpose page for Argentina, which recommends supplies you can bring to donate and drop off at partnering hotels, lodges, and school.

 Argentina is full of unique and luxurious accommodations.
-Our favourite hotels and lodges focus on sustainable practices, lavish facilities, and scenic locations where you can soak up Argentina’s natural beauty.
+Our favorite hotels and lodges focus on sustainable practices, lavish facilities, and scenic locations where you can soak up Argentina’s natural beauty.

 You can stay in the opulent Nuss Hotel, a historical Spanish-style convent in Buenos Aires, or experience traditional gaucho life on Estancia La Eloisa, an authentic estancia (ranch) in the Pampas.